 As leader of the cybersecurity and data breach practice, Imran works closely with clients to develop and implement practical and informed strategies related to cyber threats and data breaches.
 He focuses on legal risk assessments, compliance, due diligence and risk allocation advice, security and data breach incident preparedness and response.
 He also provides representation in the event of an investigation, an enforcement action, or a litigation.

 Imran is the author of Canada’s first legal incident preparation and response handbook titled A Handbook to Cyber Law in Canada (published in the fall of 2017 by LexisNexis).

 Imran is a board member of the Canadian Advanced Technology Alliance’s (CATA) Cyber Council which advises the Government of Canada on cybersecurity matters.
-He is also a member of the Executive Committee of the Ontario Bar Association’s Privacy and Access to Information Law Section.
+He is also the Vice-Chair of the Executive Committee of the Ontario Bar Association’s Privacy and Access to Information Law Section.